-Article 56 (Lights on Marine Works etc. during construction)
+Article 5556 (Lights on Marine Works etc. during construction)

-~~8.36~~8.39 Article 56 is identical to Harbour Model Provision 24, except it takes into account of the devolution of powers to the Welsh Ministers and Trinity House's role as General Lighthouse Authority.
-This article requires Horizon to comply with directions given by Trinity House and/or the Welsh Ministers to display lights for the prevention of danger to navigation during the construction period of any Marine Works.
+~~8.36~~^{8.39} Article 56 is identical to Harbour Model Provision 24, except it takes into account of the devolution of powers to the Welsh Ministers and Trinity House's role as General Lighthouse Authority.
+This article requires the undertakerHorizon to comply with directions given by Trinity House and/or the Welsh Ministers to display lights for the prevention of danger to navigation during the construction period of any Marine Works.
 Precedent for this article can be found in article 20 of the Swansea Bay Tidal Generating Station Order 2015.